 Now little more than a historical oddity, this mostly chronicles earlier years of selected academic trips in a haphazard fashion.
 Of course I recognize that the world wide demand for my somewhat dated academic experiences will be modest at best but thanks for looking and I may get back to keeping it up to date.
-I do have one more recent photo from 2016!
+I do have a few more recent photos from 2018 and 2016.

 In March I participated in a workshop on Industrial Organization and Competition Policy in Beijing.
 It was a great opportunity to reconnect with two former PhD students, Guangliang Ye (2006) and Zheng Wang (2014).
 Here we all tour the Forbidden City (yes, the matching shirts was my idea).